dob71/x2swn/README.md

 Slic3r from sources.
 You can ignore this information if using the binary package of the x2sw bundle or the installer.

-The modified versions of the software in the x2sw bundle can be found here:
+The modified versions of the software included in the bundle can be found here:
 X2SW: https://github.com/dob71/x2swn
-Use it if interested in running from sources.
+Clone that repository if interested in running from sources.
 This repository uses "git subtree" to combine all the software components.
-The profiles repository is included as a GIT submodule (you'll need to pull it after cloning if interested in having a local copy of this repository).
+The profiles repository is included as a GIT submodule (you'll need to pull it after initial cloning if interested in having a local copy of this repository).
+Alternatively you can use x2Profiler UI to retrieve a suitable set of profiles for your printer from the online repository.

 The packager repository (builds the installer and binary packages): https://github.com/dob71/x2sw_packager